cgogn/cgogn.github.io/index.md

 ## Implementation

-CGoGN provides an efficient C++ implementation of combinatorial maps.
+CGoGN provides an efficient C++ implementation of oriented combinatorial maps.
 Its main features are combinatorial maps representation, manipulation, traversal and a dynamic attribute mechanism.
 It is also designed to take advantage of parallel architectures.

-### Containers
+### Attribute containers

+The central data structure used in CGoGN is __attribute containers__.
+An attribute container is a set of __attributes__ of arbitrary type that all have the same number of records.
+Attributes can be dynamically added and removed in an attribute container.
+An index identifies a tuple of records, one in each attribute.
+Records can be dynamically added and removed in an attribute container.
+Removed entries are actually marked as removed and skipped during the traversals.
+They are left available for further record additions.

+Each __attribute__ is stored as a chunk array, i.e. a set of fixed size arrays.
+It allows the size of the attribute to grow while leaving all existing elements in place.
+Chunk size is chosen as a power of 2 so that the arithmetic operations needed to access the record of a given index (division and modulo) are very efficient.

+A map in CGoGN is encoded a set of attribute containers.
+The only mandatory container is the Dart container.
+According to the dimension of the map, it stores a variable number of attributes that encode the topological relations φ1, ..., φn.
+Each dart being represented by its index in the Dart container, these attributes store indices of linked darts in the Dart container.
+For each embedded orbit, the Dart container maintains an attribute that stores for each dart the index of the corresponding orbit.
+For example, in the map illustrated in Figure 5, the Vertex and Face orbits are embedded.
+The Dart container maintains _V_ and _F_ attributes that store the Vertex and Face index of each dart.
+Obviously, as explained in the [embedding](#embedding) section, all the darts of a same orbit share the same index.

 <p align="center">
 	<img alt="Containers" src="/assets/img/containers.png">